Six strategies to support an effective summer job search

 6. Consider volunteering!

 Volunteer work is another great way to give back to your community while developing career-related skills, knowledge and industry exposure!
 For example, if you are interested in a career in mental health counselling, consider volunteering with organizations like Klinic, Kids Help Phone or Palliative Manitoba.
 Or, if you are interested in a career in web development you may consider volunteering with non-profits who need support with their websites.
+Also note that volunteering can be a bridge to paid employment with an organization; consider volunteering within those organizations and industries you want to work for in the future!
 Unsure where to look for volunteering or what types of volunteer roles to consider?
 Meet with a Career Consultant!